Block 3

 PFOS Perfluorooctanesulfonic acid 0 ppt 4 ppt

-GenX Hexafluoropropylene oxide dimer acid HI = 1.0 HI = 1.0
+GenX Hexafluoropropylene oxide dimer acid 10 ppt 10 ppt

 *Hazard Index (HI) is unitless

-For the Hazard Index, the rule proposes a ratio for each of the four PFAS to be used to calculate a compliance value based on detected levels of the four PFAS.
-If the combination of those four ratios is at or above 1.0, then water systems will be expected to reduce the levels of these PFAS.
+For the Hazard Index, the rule proposes a ratio for two or more of the four PFAS to be used to calculate a compliance value based on detected levels of PFAS.
+If the combination of ratios is at or above 1 (unitless), then water systems will be expected to reduce the levels of these PFAS.
 Depending on the level of contamination found, water systems may need to take action even if only one of the four PFAS is present.
-EPA will be creating a webpage with a calculator tool for water systems to determine their Hazard Index.
-Once the proposal is published in the Federal Register, the public will be given 60 days to provide comments.

 EPA’s 2022 Health Advisories: On June 15, 2022, EPA released the long-anticipated updated interim health advisories for PFOA and PFOS, as well as the final health advisories for GenX and PFBS.
 Under the 2022 HA levels, PFOA and PFOS are no longer combined.
 PFOA’s HA level is now 0.004 ppt, and PFOS’s HA level stands at 0.02 ppt.
 GenX and PFBS have HAs for the first time at 10 and 2000 ppt, respectively.